kirilkhalil/reread_neural/README.md

 ### Implementation

-Basic requirements:
+Requirements:

-Python 3.9.5
+- Python 3.9.5
-TensorFlow 2.11.0 (Keras should be bundled in the TF installation if not then Keras is required to be installed).
+- TensorFlow 2.11.0 (Keras should be bundled in the TF installation if not then Keras is required to be installed).
 Recommend using Anaconda or Miniconda to handle TF installation process.
-NumPy 1.24
+- NumPy 1.24

 ### Project evolution

-03.04.2023:
+- 01.03.2023: Project started on/off.
+Basic Keras/TF tutorials and theory regarding NeuralNets
-Working implementation of 'zero-deck-topology'
+- 03.04.2023: Working implementation of 'zero-deck-topology'.
+Prep work for one-deck-topology.